Solid Pneumatic vs. Press-On Tires

 Solid press-on band tires have a metal band bonded into the rim base of the tire.
 There are three primary advantages of this design:

 Solid press-on band tires are primarily used in indoor warehouse/distribution type applications.
-The disadvantage for these tires is that the ride quality is severely degraded and could potentially cause driver injuries.
+The disadvantage for these tires is that the ride quality is severely degraded, which might cause driver injuries.
 Also, not all machines can utilize press-on tires.
 If your machine comes with pneumatic (air) tires, it can be very costly to convert to press-on tires.

-Solid Pneumatics, sometimes called Resilient Tires, are solid tires designed like a regular industrial air tire (Bias Tire) but retain the solid core properties of a press-on solid tire.
+Solid Pneumatics, sometimes called Resilient Tires, are solid tires designed like a regular industrial air tire (Bias Tire or Radial Tire) but retain the solid core properties of a press-on solid tire.
 The primary advantages for this design are:

 You can use solid pneumatics for both indoor and outdoor applications.
 The only real disadvantage for solid pneumatic tires is that their durability is not as strong compared to press-on tires.
 Although rare, since there is no base steel band, there is a small chance for the wheel to slip on the tire if it is not built correctly.